Understanding Stock Volume & Why It Matters in Day Trading

 Stock Volume Meaning

-As mentioned, stock volume is the number of shares that are being in a certain period of time.
+As mentioned, stock volume is the number of shares that are in a certain period of time.
 Ideally, a stock that is rising and one that has a high volume is said to be a better buy than one that is rising with low volume.
 This is simply because it means that the rising trend is being backed by volume.
-On the other hand, a falling volume in a stock whose volume is falling is often a sign that the price could start falling.

-But then.. what does a stock volume mean?
+But then..What does a stock volume mean?

 It is worth noting that, in stocks, volume can mean different things.
-For example, it can man the number of shares that are being traded in a certain period.
+For example, it can mean the number of shares that are being traded in a certain period.
 It can also refer to the number of options contracts and the number of shares traded within an index in a certain period.

-Volume in stock market: key featuers
+Volume in stock market: key features

 A single-day volume is a useful feature.
 However, it usually does not tell the real story.
 For example, if 1 million shares of a company are traded in a given day, it means nothing.
-However, if the 20-day moving average of this volume is 300,000, it means something.
-It reflects a fact that something could have pushed more people into the stock.

 Another notable item is that volume is calculated once.
 For example, if there are two traders and one sells 1,000 shares and the other buys 1,000 shares, it means that the volume is 1,000.